CrayLabs/SmartSim/README.md

 ### Fortran

-You can also load a model from file and put it in the database before you execute it.
+You can also load a model from a file and put it in the database before you execute it.
 This example shows how this is done in Fortran.

 ```fortran